API Reference

 filter

-Filter the input Table by calling the handler on each (child, index)
+Filter the input Table by calling the handler on each (value, key)

 tuple.

-For an Array input, the order of elements is prevered in the output.
+For an array input, the order of elements is preserved in the output.

 The handler should return truthy to preserve the value in the resulting Table.